immutant/immutant.org/tutorials/web.md

 <pre class="syntax clojure">(stop {:host "localhost" :port 8080 :path "/"})</pre>

-Or, if you prefer kwargs, this:
+Or like `run`, if you prefer kwargs, this:

 <pre class="syntax clojure">(stop :host "localhost" :port 8080 :path "/")</pre>

-Alternatively, you can save run's return value and pass it to stop to stop your handler.
+Alternatively, you can save the return value from `run` and pass it to stop to stop your handler.

 <pre class="syntax clojure">(def server (run app {:port 4242 :path "/hello"}))
 ...